rpgreview/papersandpaychecks/pnp.md

 ### Intelligence Based Skills

 There are many Intelligence based skills and they tend to have a relatively narrow focus.
-Intelligence-based skills have a default of -6 for the unksilled, recognising that it is far more difficult to figure out a problem from first principles in lieu of training.
+Intelligence-based skills have a default of -6 for the unskilled, recognising that it is far more difficult to figure out a problem from first principles in lieu of training.

 **Craft (Computing)**